 Based on the case, Duhaime says she has obtained information from China alleging that “billions of dollars” of bank fraud proceeds are invested in B.C. real estate.
 She said she could not share the documents for reasons of client privilege.

-Many years ago, my law firm represented a former Hong Kong police officer who had left Hong Kong maybe thirty years earlier under a cloud of suspicion for having allegedly engaged in large-scale corruption.
-The City of Hong Kong had somehow learned that this police officer now owned substantial properties in Washington State and in California and it sued him to get that property.
+Many years ago, my law firm represented a former Hong Kong police officer who had left Hong Kong thirty years earlier after having allegedly engaged in large-scale corruption.
+The City of Hong Kong learned that this police officer now owned substantial properties in Washington State and in California and it sued him to get that property.

-What’s so interesting about the Vancouver Sun article though is how it reveals the pent-up demand for lawsuits by Chinese companies against Chinese citizens with property in British Columbia:
+The Vancouver Sun article discusses the pent-up demand for lawsuits by Chinese companies against Chinese citizens with property in British Columbia:

 “One of our next projects is a Toronto house we are looking at, worth $100 million,” Duhaime said.
 “A guy went to a bank in China, defrauded them, got a loan and all the money in one day, and moved to Canada and got a mansion.
 And no one asked any questions, even though he never worked a day in Canada.
 It’s all the same type of story, where a foreign national doesn’t have a job, but is living in homes in Canada and owes money to a bank in China.”

-McGowan said that he could not speak specifically about the case.
-But he told Postmedia that he anticipates a growing wave of legal actions from Chinese citizens seeking to recover debts by targeting B.C. properties.
+McGowan said he anticipates a growing wave of legal actions from Chinese citizens seeking to recover debts by targeting B.C. properties.